DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/FINU/Processing/Accounts-Payable/Sundry-payment.md

 #### Duplicate invoice check

-Accounts payable paramater **Check the invoice number used** will now use the combination of the following to determine uniqueness of an invoice for sundry invoices:
+Accounts payable paramater **Check the invoice number used** will now use the combination of the following to determine uniqueness of sundry invoices:
 - Invoice
 - Sundry BSB\routing number
 - Sundry bank account